Chart Color Schemes

 Castle Hill - South is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Castle Hill-South has a high level of cultural diversity, with 45.4% of its population speaking a language other than English at home and 46.7% born overseas.
-Christianity is the predominant religion in Castle Hill-South, accounting for 50.4% of its population.
-Hinduism stands out as overrepresented, comprising 6.6% compared to Greater Sydney's 8.6%.
+Castle Hill-South has high cultural diversity, with 45.4% speaking a language other than English at home and 46.7% born overseas.
+Christianity is the main religion, comprising 50.4%.
+Hinduism is overrepresented at 6.6%, compared to Greater Sydney's 8.6%.

 Frequently Asked Questions - Diversity